richardevcom/vue3-boilerplate/README.md

 # Vue 3 boilerplate - Vite, Pinia, Vue Router & Tailwind CSS

-This boilerplate will help get you started developing with Vue 3 in Vite.
+This boilerplate was created as part of tutorial series found here: will help get you started developing with Vue 3 in Vite.
 The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.

 ## Support & collaboration